drinking-code/cn-to-cal/README.md

 # CampusNet to Calendar
 This package synchronises your CampusNet dates to your Apple Calendar for the current and the next month.
 This package mainly exists because the CampusNet App has a bug where users get logged out regularly and date changes won't update.
-As this bug probably will not be fixed anytime soon, this package will act as an interim solution.
+As this bug probably will not be fixed any time soon, this package will act as an interim solution.

 > Note: If you got here by browsing this package is probably not for you.
 Unless you also want to synchronise dates from a CampusNet to your Apple Calendar, in which case you want to change the URL in lib/cn-scraper.js